OGGM/oggm/docs/introduction.rst

 We illustrate with an example how the OGGM workflow is applied to the Tasman Glacier in New Zealand (see figure below).
-Here we describe shortly the purpose of each processing steps, while more details are provided in the other sections and the theory of glacier physic can for example be found in `Cuffey and Paterson, (2010)`_.:
+Here we describe shortly the purpose of each processing step, while more details are provided in the other sections and the theory of glacier physic can for example be found in `Cuffey and Paterson, (2010)`_.: